GoAhead-at/FreezeLogger/skyrim-freeze-fix/docs/design.md

 On a healthy install:

 1. Splash and main-menu come up cleanly.
-2. The plugin's banner appears in the log followed by either an `AcquireHook` install line or a config-driven kill-switch message.
+2. The plugin's banner appears in the log; the `phase4_active=true` flag confirms Layer 1 is armed and the `acquire_hook_active=true` flag confirms Layer 2 is armed.
-3. During gameplay `acq_slow` rises steadily (a few hundred per minute under load) reflecting normal worker-pool activity on LockA/LockB.
+3. During gameplay `acq_slow` and `phase4_passthrough` rise
+   steadily (a few hundred per minute under load) reflecting normal worker-pool activity on LockA/LockB and pass-through `id 40333` / `id 40334` calls outside `id 19369`.
+4. `phase4_queued` rises whenever the LA->LB cycle would have
+   fired and was preempted. `phase4_drained` matches `phase4_queued` over long horizons (every queued call is eventually replayed on the same thread).
-4. `cycles_observed`, `cycles_confirmed`, and `breaks_done` are
+5. `cycles_observed`, `cycles_confirmed`, and `breaks_done` stay
-   all `0` unless the AB-BA race actually fires.
-5. If the race does fire, the next stats line shows `cycles_observed=1, cycles_confirmed=1, breaks_done=1` and the game keeps running.
-A full `[CYCLE] / [BREAK]` block is logged when `log_cycle_events = true`.
+   at `0`: the structural fix preempts every cycle path the investigation identified, so the runtime breaker has nothing to break.
+6. If the runtime breaker does fire (`breaks_done > 0`), that
+   indicates a cycle path the structural fix missed and the runtime breaker still caught it - the game keeps running but the case is worth investigating to widen the structural fix.
-6. No game lag, no splash freeze, no save corruption.
+7. No game lag, no splash freeze, no save corruption.

 If something other than this is observed, the recovery path is the emergency kill-switch chain:

+- `phase4_defer.enabled = false` -> Layer 1 off, Layer 2 still
+  installed (back to v1.0 behaviour).
-- `acquire_hook.enabled = false` → reaper-only (or completely idle
+- `acquire_hook.enabled = false` -> Layer 2 off (reaper-only or
-  if the reaper is also off).
+  completely idle if the reaper is also off).
-- `plugin.enabled = false` → plugin loads but installs nothing.
+- `plugin.enabled = false` -> plugin loads but installs nothing.
-- Remove the DLL → engine runs entirely unmodified.
+- Remove the DLL -> engine runs entirely unmodified.

 Each of these is a TOML edit + game restart, no rebuild needed.